-“At the most basic level, yoga allows people to connect more deeply with their body and develop a sense of the underlying cause of what’s going wrong,” said Dr. Loren Fishman, pioneer in the use of yoga therapy in physical medicine and rehabilitation and author of several books on the therapeutic use of yoga for healthy aging.
-“Once you quiet down enough to sense whatever it is that you’re doing wrong, be it bad biomechanics, poor lifestyle habits, chronic stress or whatever, you can undo those habits, and things tend to clear up.”
+“At the most basic level, yoga allows people to connect more deeply with their body and develop a sense of the underlying cause of what’s going wrong,” said Dr. Loren Fishman, author of several books on the therapeutic use of yoga for healthy aging and a pioneer in the use of yoga therapy.
+“Once you quiet down enough to sense whatever it is that you’re doing wrong, be it bad biomechanics, poor lifestyle habits, chronic stress, or whatever, you can undo those habits, and things tend to clear up.”

 “Back pain and other musculoskeletal conditions often result from unconscious habits,” Fishman said.
 “We may sit in a chair at work every day that makes us slump.
 Or we may be carrying things with bad biomechanics, which is often the cause of musculoskeletal difficulties and even herniated discs.
 So, once you learn to undo those and unwind the soft tissues, you can see great results.”

 Your yoga instructor may suggest these moves for maximum back pain relief!
 These yoga poses will help you stretch and strengthen the muscles of your back.